-All mortgage loans come with their own set of rules, guidelines and quirks.
+All mortgage loans come with their own set of rules and guidelines.
 Mortgage lenders approve loan applications using these universal guidelines and once a loan is approved the loan can be sold in what is called the "secondary" market and VA loans are no different.
-This secondary market is an important cog in the world of VA lending and helps free up cash for VA lenders to make even more VA loans.
-How does this work?

-VA lenders follow a similar philosophy.
-VA lenders can issue a VA loan then decide whether or not to keep it for the interest payments or sell it to another VA lender.
-Once a loan is sold, the original VA lender replenishes its coffers and proceeds to issue another VA loan.
+VA lenders can issue a loan then decide whether or not to keep it for the interest payments or sell it to another VA lender.
+Once a loan is sold, the original VA lender gets paid by the buying company and has money to issue more VA loans.

 Making a Commodity